cunger/launch/notes/style-before-content/css-positioning.md

     * not adjusting the position of other elements - as far as the other elements are concerned, an element with a relative position is in its non-offset position
   Without any of the properties `left`, `right`, `top`, `bottom`, a relatively positioned element is placed exactly like a static one.

-* `position: absolute;` positions an element according to the specified box offsets relative to its closest positioned ancestor element (or `body` if there is none).
+* `position: absolute;` positions an element according to the specified box offsets relative to its closest positioned ancestor element (or `body` if there is none), i.e. relative to its closest parent with a position other than `static`.
 It removes the element from the normal flow, so you can put it anywhere, and it won't affect or be affected by any other elements in the flow.
 In particular:
     * its original position and space are not preserved
     * other elements are not affected, so the positioned element might overlap them

 * `position: fixed;` works the same as `absolute` but with respect to the viewport and not a parent element.
 E.g., an offset of `top: 0; left: 0; right: 0;` gives a fixed header.
-(Note that support in older browsers is not great.)

 In order to center an `absolute` or `fixed` element:
 ```css